Sharky999/Axon-Bodycam/README.md

    - Set your desired recording path

 5. **Recording Settings**
-    - Go to `Settings` → `Output` → `Recording` (This is NOT where the finished bodycam evidences will be they will be located in the config.json outputFolder)
+    - Go to `Settings` → `Output` → `Recording` (This is NOT where the finished bodycam evidences will be - they will be located in the config.json outputFolder)
-    - Set The the encoder to `NVIDIA NVNC H.264` or The x264 CPU encoder for non-NVIDIA users.
+    - Set the encoder to `NVIDIA NVENC H.264` or the x264 CPU encoder for non-NVIDIA users
-    - Set Recording Format to `MPEG-4(.mp4)`
+    - Set Recording Format to `MPEG-4 (.mp4)`
     - Set Audio Encoder to `FFmpeg AAC`

 ### Application Configuration